stackreduce/stackreduce-js/README.md

 # Stackreduce Javascript API Wrapper

-Stackreduce gem its a Javscript API Wrapper for [Stackreduce.com](http://www.stackreduce.com/) A simple solutions for pushing your data from your rails app
+Stackreduce its a Javscript API Wrapper for [Stackreduce.com](http://www.stackreduce.com/) A simple solutions for pushing your data!

 ## Getting started
 Define you applications settings